Last updated: July 29, 2022

 Includes fruit flavorings.
 Examples of flavoring substances include benzaldehyde, maltol and vanillin.

-As of July 11, 2023, the law will align with FCTC Art.
+The law aligns with FCTC Art.
 9 and the FCTC Arts.
-9 & 10 Partial Guidelines in that it will regulate ingredients used to increase palatability such flavorings.
+9 & 10 Partial Guidelines in that it regulates ingredients used to increase palatability such as other flavorings.

 Ingredients that facilitate nicotine uptake